How to Optimize Offers on a Website to Get Big Sales?

 All types of SEO spam malware are incredibly difficult to remove manually because they can create hundreds of thousands of new spam pages, which are impossible to remove easily.
 Plus, they insert malware into critical WordPress core files and folders, like the .htaccess file, which can break the site if it is not cleaned properly.

 Invariably sites with these strains of malware get flagged on Google Search Console, land on the Google blacklist, and lead the web host to suspend your hosting account.
-Therefore, the key to dealing with this hack is to leave it to the experts, which in this case is a WordPress security plugins with a Website Firewall (WAF) called MalCare, Sucuri, Wordfence, Astra Wp hardening.
-These Security Plugins will not only get rid of the malware, but make sure your site is protected with an advanced firewall.
+Therefore, the key to dealing with this hack is to leave it to the experts, which in this case are WordPress security plugins with a Website Firewall (WAF) called MalCare, Sucuri, Wordfence, and Astra Wp hardening.
+These Security Plugins will not only get rid of the malware but also make sure your site is protected with an advanced firewall.

 5. Phishing scams